bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 However for teams, and for plot publishing (see :ref:`publish_to_server` for more details), it makes more sense to add an authentication layer.
 This way users won’t be able to overwrite each other’s plots.
-To do enable multi user mode, You need to turn on the multi_user bokeh server setting by using the command line parameter ``-m``.
+To do enable multi user mode, you need to turn on the multi_user bokeh server setting by using the command line parameter ``-m``.
 Once this is done, all scripts that use the bokeh server must authenticate with the bokeh server.

 Once again the ``Session`` object can be used to create or login users to the server.